• About

 Redwood Tango Ensemble

 Redwood Tango Ensemble is a sextet from Oakland California, dedicated to both traditional Argentine tango music and original tango composition.
-The ensemble’s arrangements are inspired by the styles of Anibal Troilo, Juan D’Arienzo, Carlos DiSarli, Osvaldo Pugliese and other master orchestras in tango, which has made Redwood Tango popular among the dance communities in the bay area and on tour.
+The ensemble’s arrangements are inspired by the styles of Anibal Troilo, Juan D’Arienzo, Carlos DiSarli, Osvaldo Pugliese, and other master orchestras in tango, which has made Redwood Tango popular among the dance communities in the bay area and on tour.
 Their signature is a growing repertoire of original compositions by bandoneonist Charles Gorczynski, centered around the creative and wide-reaching modern tango composers in Argentina and around the world.
-Orchestra members are: Charles Gorczynski Bandoneón, Alexander Lazarev Piano, Scott O’Day Guitar, Kendra Vernon Violin, Celia Harris Violin, Daniel Fabricant Double Bass.
-Visit website
+Orchestra members are Charles Gorczynski - Bandoneón, Alexander Lazarev - Piano, Scott O’Day - Guitar, Kendra Vernon - Violin, Celia Harris - Violin, Daniel Fabricant - Double Bass.

 Cuarteto Puentes